chu-mirror/probs/POJ/note.md

 - 1002: hash table collision, and that hash table is not the best solution
 - 1002_1: my quicksort wasn't accepted by POJ, why?
+- 1002_1: passed after a little optimization on quicksort
+- hint: the maintenance should be done one by one